bamadesigner/bamadesigner-gatsby/src/content/gatsby.md

 [Gatsby](https://www.gatsbyjs.org/) is a free and open source framework based on React.
 I have become a big fan of their community, their leadership, and the priority they place on accessibility.

 ## Gatsby Google Group
-If you'd like to discuss, share, support other devs, and learn all things Gatsby: you are welcome to join our [Gatsby Google Group](https://groups.google.com/a/bamadesigner.com/forum/#!forum/gatsby).
-I look forward to learning with you!
+I created (and moderate) a Google Group forum where web developers discuss, share, support each other, and learn all things Gatsby.
+You are welcome to join!
+I look forward to learning with you.

+<a class="button primary" href="https://groups.google.com/a/bamadesigner.com/forum/#!forum/gatsby">Join our Gatsby Google Group</a>

 ### 100 Days of Gatsby Challenge
 Our group is participating in the #100DaysofGatsby challenge starting January 1, 2020.